 Your driving record may affect your eligibility for car insurance

-If you decide you want to cancel your insurance in the middle of your policy period, Minnich suggests obtaining your new coverage, and then once it kicks in, immediately contacting your current auto insurer to cancel that policy.
+If you decide you want to cancel your insurance in the middle of your policy period, Minnich suggests obtaining your new coverage.
+Once it kicks in, immediately contact your current auto insurer to cancel that policy.

 Finding the best cheap car insurance includes doing research on other things than price.

-Before switching insurers make sure you thoroughly check out any new insurance company you are considering.
-The majority of state insurance offices keep track of customer complaints so check with your state office before switching.
+Before switching insurers, make sure you thoroughly check out any new insurance company you’re considering.
+The majority of state insurance offices keep track of customer complaints, so check with your state office before switching.

-Read online reviews, such as our 2019 Best Car Insurance Companies customer satisfaction rankings, and check their financial strength with A.M.
-Best, Fitch, Kroll Bond Rating Agency (KBRA), Moody’s or Standard & Poor’s.
-If you see the same issue come up over and over in reviews (poor claim or customer service) you may want to keep shopping.
+Read online reviews, such as our 2021 Best Car Insurance Companies customer satisfaction rankings, and check their financial strength with A.M.
+Best.
+You may want to keep shopping if you see the same issue come up over and over in reviews (poor claim or customer service).

-It is never a good idea to choose an insurance company solely on price, always check reviews.
+It’s never a good idea to choose an insurance company solely on price.
+Always check reviews.
 An insurance policy is not a bargain if you struggle to get a claim paid or get someone on the phone after an accident.

 Common mistakes to avoid when switching car insurance companies

-Avoid these mistakes which can make switching insurance companies a financial nightmare:
+Avoid these mistakes that can make switching insurance companies a financial nightmare.

-In addition, if you have a long-term gap in coverage you will be paying more for a policy in the future.
-Insurers hate gaps in coverage and it is just one of many factors they consider when setting a premium so make sure you have a new policy in place before cancelling your current coverage.
-Also, a lapse in coverage means you’ll wind up paying nine to 13 percent more, on average, when you get your your new policy, according to CarInsurance.com’s rate analysis.
+In addition, if you have a long-term gap in coverage, insurance companies will charge you more later.
+Insurers hate gaps in coverage.
+A lapse in coverage means you’ll wind up paying 9 to 13% more, on average, when you get your new policy, according to CarInsurance.com’s rate analysis.

-If you wait till the end of your policy term to switch, you’ll want to have your new policy start on the same day your current policy expires.
+If you wait until the end of your policy term to switch, you’ll want to have your new policy start on the same day your current policy expires.

 “Many policies start at 12:01 a.m., so be sure you have coverage on any previous policy all the way until the new policy takes effect,” says Herndon.
 “An accident can happen at any time, and you don’t want a gap in coverage to exist.”

-Not cancelling your old policy: This happens more often than you would imagine and can have serious repercussions.
-You should notify your current insurer, in writing that you are cancelling your policy.
-If you simply stop making payments or just let your policy lapse, your insurer may not realize you are canceling and treat it like a delinquent account which can result in you being sent to a collection agency and your credit rating being dinged.
+If you simply stop making payments or let your policy lapse, your insurer may not realize you’re canceling and treat it like a delinquent account.
+That can result in you being sent to a collection agency and your credit rating being dinged.

-Most insurers require cancellation in writing so make sure you have cancelled your policy properly and receive a confirmation of cancellation.
+Most insurers require cancellation in writing, so make sure you cancel your policy properly and receive a confirmation of cancellation.

-The best way to shop is to send your current declarations page to any insurer you are getting a quote from, this will ensure they match your current coverages.
+The best way to shop is to send your current declarations page to any insurer you are getting a quote from, which will ensure they match your current coverages.

-Forgetting your refund: If you are switching mid-policy, your current insurer may owe you a refund if you paid upfront.
+If you’re switching mid-policy, your current insurer may owe you a refund if you paid upfront.
 As an example, if you paid for a six-month policy and then decide to switch insurers after three months, your insurance company owes you a refund for three months of premiums, minus a cancellation fee if it applies.

-Most insurers process refunds quickly and easily but there have been cases where drivers have had difficulty getting their refund.
-Always cancel your policy as soon as the new one takes affect and request a refund, follow up quickly if the refund is not issued in a timely manner.
+Most insurers process refunds quickly and easily, but drivers sometimes have difficulty getting their refund.
+Always cancel your policy as soon as the new one takes effect and request a refund.
+Follow up quickly if the refund isn’t issued promptly.

 Contact your lender with the details of your new policy as soon as it goes into effect.